Raiders coach Gruden resigns after racism, anti-gay email revelations - RFI

 The language invokes imagery long used in anti-Black caricatures.

-The National Football League condemned the email in a statement as "appalling, abhorrent and wholly contrary to the NFL's values."
+The National Football League condemned the email as "appalling, abhorrent and wholly contrary to the NFL's values."

 In comments to ESPN at the weekend, Gruden said he was "ashamed" of his language, and insisted he "didn't have a blade of racism" in his character.